aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/oleobject/_index.md

 ```

-Gets or sets the ProgID of the OLE object.
+the ProgID of the OLE object.

 **Returns:**
 java.lang.String